Quaid-e-Azam Trophy

 The Quaid-e-Azam Trophy is a domestic first-class cricket competition in Pakistan.
 With few exceptions, it has been staged annually since it was first played during the 1953–54 season.
 Domestic cricket in Pakistan has undergone many reorganisations, with the number of teams and matches in the Quaid-e-Azam Trophy changing regularly.
-Since the 2019–20 season it has been contested by six regional teams, having previously been variously contested by associations or departments, or a combination of the two.
+It has been variously contested by associations or departments, or a combination of the two.
+Since 2019 it has been contested by regional teams only.

 History

-Named after Muhammad Ali Jinnah, the founder of Pakistan, who was known as "Quaid-e-Azam" (Great Leader), the trophy was introduced in the 1953–54 season to help the selectors pick the squad for Pakistan's Test tour of England in 1954.
+Named after Muhammad Ali Jinnah, the founder of Pakistan and the first Governor-General of Pakistan (from 1947 to 1948), who was known as "Quaid-e-Azam" (Great Leader), the trophy was introduced in the 1953–54 season to help the selectors pick the squad for Pakistan's Test tour of England in 1954.
 Five regional and two departmental teams competed in the first competition: Bahawalpur, Punjab, Karachi, North-West Frontier Province, Sindh, Combined Services and Pakistan Railways.

 The Quaid-e-Azam Trophy has been contested by a variety of teams representing regional cricket associations and departments.
 The departmental teams were run by companies, institutions and government departments, and offered employment for their players.
 In most seasons up to 2019 a mixture of the two competed together, but on many occasions the competition has been contested exclusively by regional or departmental teams.
 Due to their strength in depth, several regional associations have entered multiple teams, starting in 1956–57 when Karachi, Punjab and East Pakistan each had two teams.
 The competition's format has seldom remained unchanged from one season to the next.
 It was a knockout tournament for the first two seasons, and again in 1959–60, from 1963–64 to 1968–69, and from 1970–71 to 1978–79.
 At other times it has been contested in one or more round robin groups with another group stage, knockout or single final match between the top sides in each group, and as a two division league system with a knockout and/or final and promotion and relegation.
 Even when the system remained constant, the composition of teams from the regions and departments often changed.
 Karachi teams have won the trophy 20 times, the most by any team.

-In a major overhaul of domestic cricket in Pakistan, ahead of the 2019–20 season the Pakistan Cricket Board announced a new structure which removed the traditional regions and departments, with six newly formed regional teams contesting the Quaid-e-Azam Trophy.
+Ahead of the 2019–20 season the Pakistan Cricket Board announced a new structure which removed the traditional regions and departments, with six newly formed regional teams contesting the Quaid-e-Azam Trophy.
 In January 2023, the Pakistan Cricket Board, adverting to "the wrong policies of the past four seasons", announced that the PCB constitution had been changed.
-Pakistan domestic cricket would revert to what the PCB called its "tried, tested and winning cricket model and structure", and 16 regional cricket associations would compete in the 2023–24 Quaid-e-Azam Trophy.
+Pakistan domestic cricket would revert to what the PCB called its "tried, tested and winning cricket model and structure".
+Eight regional teams competed in the 2023–24 competition: Faisalabad, Federally Administered Tribal Areas, Karachi Whites, Lahore Blues, Lahore Whites, Multan, Peshawar and Rawalpindi.